-If you need a way to manage your money in different currencies, then try Wise Business.
-Wise is a service used by 325k+ businesses of all shapes and sizes, you can use it to pay invoices and receive overseas payments without high conversion fees.
+If you need a way to receive and manage your money in different currencies, then try Wise Business.
+Wise is used by 325k+ businesses of all shapes and sizes each quarter, you can use it to receive overseas payments without high conversion fees.

 Stripe is an Irish-American financial services technology company that creates payment management software and API’s for e-commerce and online businesses.
 It also offers a Stripe Terminal to provide a solution for in-person sales.

 Stripe's services help companies thrive in the online space.
 It’s one of the top payment processing platforms available.

 Stripe is one of the best payment processing platforms for customization.
 It has powerful developer tools, and it's behind some huge businesses like Google and Zoom.
 You can also make the most of third-party software for analytics, accounting, and more.